 I’ve always found there to be this shame associated with homesickness.
-It starts when we’re young; no one wants to be that camper, the one crying themselves to sleep because they miss the familiar comforts of home, the one judged by fellow campers or pitied by their counselors.
+It starts when we’re young; no one wants to be that camper.
+The one crying themselves to sleep because they miss the familiar comforts of home.
+The one judged by fellow campers or pitied by counselors.
 I, for one, was never a homesick camper.
 I embraced the unknown and lived for the unfamiliar.
 And I knew I would never be someone to experience homesickness while traveling.

-I guess you could say I was just a late bloomer, because at 23 I only recently experienced homesickness, and, as I’m sure many can relate, it’s a terrible feeling.
-It shouldn’t be a shameful feeling though.
+But I guess you could say I was just a late bloomer, because at 23 I’ve only recently experienced homesickness.
+And, as I’m sure many can relate, it’s a terrible feeling.
+That said, it shouldn’t be a shameful feeling.
 Homesickness is hard to talk about because we aren’t taught that it’s actually okay to be homesick.

 What I’ve come to understand however, is being homesick doesn’t mean you’re not adventurous or a confident traveler.
 And it isn’t a sign of weakness or dependency either.
 It can actually be a place for gratitude and strength.
 So if you’re out and about and feeling lonely, consider these 3 reasons to embrace being homesick.